[ Printer Friendly Version ] [ Report Abuse ]

-“It was Lucy.”
+“It was Lucy,” She said.

-“Man, I wish I had seen that,” Scorpius commented.
+“I wish I had seen that,” Scorpius commented.

 Briefly debating her next words, Rose asked, “Is that why you kissed her?”

-Turning back around, Scorpius said, “Haven’t you ever heard of the saying ‘Curiosity killed the cat’?”
+Turning back around Scorpius said “Haven’t you ever heard of the saying curiosity killed the cat.”

-“For her own safety…” Rose said skeptically.
+“For her own safety,” Rose asked.

-“To protect her, yes,” he replied confidently.
+“To protect her yes,” He said confidently.

 “So do you even like her in that way?”

-“I don’t know…I haven’t given it that much thought,” Scorpius said, looking at the ground as if searching for an answer.
+“I don’t know I haven’t given it that much thought,” Scorpius said looking at the ground searching for an answer.

-“I was kind of avoiding thinking about that,” he commented, looking up at her.
+“Yeah I was kind of avoiding thinking about that,” He commented, looking up at her.

-“Thanks, Weasley,” Scorpius said sarcastically.
+“Thanks Weasley,” Scorpius said sarcastically.

-“Not that, I mean about us actually having a conversation.
-I can’t have people thinking I am in any way talking to you.”
+“Not that,” he sneered.
+“I mean about us actually having a conversation.
+I can’t have people thinking that I’m talking to you.”

 A/N: so I hope you like it.
 I know its long sorry about that and also I know that it is moving at a kind of slow pace but trust me the next chapter will be a little more into the future and things will be progressing.